-Blood clots may cause life-threatening medical conditions, and are always considered in the differential diagnosis of any symptoms or signs.
-Differential diagnosis is the list of potential causes of a patient's condition, that is considered by the healthcare provider when caring for a patient and listening to them describe their signs and symptoms.
+Blood clots may cause life-threatening medical conditions, and may be considered in the differential diagnosis of any symptoms or signs.
+Differential diagnosis is the list of potential causes of a patient's condition, which is considered by the health-care professional when caring for a patient and listening to them describe their signs and symptoms.

 Deep venous thrombosis (DVT) and pulmonary embolism

-Deep venous thrombosis (DVT)may lead to a pulmonary embolism.If there is a blood clot or thrombus in a deep vein, it has the potential to break off (embolize) and flow through the veins back through the heart, and into the lung where it can become lodged in a pulmonary artery, which prevents the lung from functioning.
+Deep venous thrombosis (DVT) may lead to a pulmonary embolism.If there is a blood clot or thrombus in a deep vein of the leg or arm, it has the potential to break off (embolize) and flow through the veins toward the heart, and into the lung where it can become lodged in a pulmonary artery, which prevents the lung from functioning.
 Pulmonary embolism is a medical emergency and can cause serious illness or death.

 - The lungs' blood supply is comprised and the affected area of lung tissue may infarct, or die.